carbon-language/carbon-lang/docs/project/faq.md

 Carbon is currently bootstrapping infrastructure with the help of Google.
-As soon as a foundation is ready to oversee infrastructure, such as [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) and the CLA, they'll be transferred and run by the community in an open way.
+As soon as a foundation is ready to oversee infrastructure, such as [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) and the CLA, we plan to transfer them so they are run by the community.